 What is Pilates?

-Pilates is a controlled and restorative exercise regime which focuses on achieving stability of the entire body.
-This stability is accomplished in a co-ordinated manner by the ‘active’ muscles, the ‘passive’ spine and the ‘controller’ which is made up of our neurological or nerve system.
+Pilates is a controlled and restorative exercise regime that focuses on achieving stability of the entire body.
+This stability is accomplished in a co-ordinated manner by the ‘active’ muscles, the ‘passive’ spine and the ‘controller’ which is made up of our neurological or nervous system.

 When you do Pilates, you provide support for the lower back by: